Creativity is at the core of our approach, inside the classroom and beyond. We want to encourage independent thinkers

 In keeping with our overall ethos, pupils are encouraged to develop their own style, supported by passionate staff, who are themselves often practising artists.
 There are a host of talks and trips to inspire girls.
 Clubs range from art and printmaking to photography or animation, with a daily open studio.
 Digital photography and Photoshop is underpinned by a foundation of traditional media

 such as drawing, painting and sculpture.
-There is a weekly life drawing class for sixth formers.
+Sixth formers can join a weekly life drawing class.

 Specialist teaching is backed up by excellent resources, which include state-of-the-art studios, Apple Macs for digital-based work and photo editing, and a new black and white darkroom for the ever expanding photography club.

 Keep up to date with the art department @PutneyHSArt